What Types Of Attachment Are Healthy and Unhealthy?

 An infant with an unhealthy or insecure attachment lacks optimal development.
 Their brains become different, and they behave in ways that cause pain for themselves and others.
 Once they develop an unhealthy first attachment, they tend to carry that disorder into later life and pass it on to their children.

 When you have an insecure adult attachment, your life may be miserable.
 You may suffer from anxiety, depression, or suicidal thoughts.
-The relationship can't be a healthy one because your unhealthy attachment keeps you from connecting with your partner positively.
+The relationship can't be healthy because your unhealthy attachment keeps you from connecting with your partner positively.
 What's more, the disorder can affect social and work relationships.

 Anxious/Avoidant Infant Attachment